 I’d especially recommend this if you are meeting a group of friends if it’s a hot summers day, as it’s unlikely you’ll all get a good spot to sit in in the Bathing Ponds area.

 Note the Opening Times!

 Although the ponds are open all year round they do open and close at different times throughout the year.
 For more information on the opening times of the Hampstead Heath Swimming Ponds have a look here!

 A lot of ladies sunbathe topless in the grassy area of the ladies bathing ponds on Hampstead Heath as it’s completely covered by trees during the summer and I have noticed that the male ponds are frequented by a lot of males in very small swimming shorts, which is totally fine and that’s the reason they are split which I love, but just keep this in mind and if you aren’t sure you’d like this then head to the mixed ponds!

 Don’t forget about the Lido!

 Hampstead Heath also has a Lido, it’s located at the Parliament Hill section of Hampstead Heath closer to Gospel Oak and is a lot better if you have children and want to take them for a swim outside in Hampstead!
 For more information on Hampstead Heath Lido, have a look here!

-There is also so much more to Hampstead than just Hampstead Heath, even though it is amazing!
-To help you see the best of Hampstead have a look at these blog posts!
+To help you see the best of Hampstead whilst you’re there have a look at these blog posts of mine!